Hear the difference: Using CrumplePop's WindRemover

 I’ll describe the types of microphones you can use for recording audio for video in the next paragraph; however, what’s essential when recording outdoors is ensuring the raw audio is as clear as possible.

-It’s recommended to use microphones that can capture the primary audio source while leaving all other audio sources in the background.
-Generally, cardioid microphones are ideal for these situations, as they focus primarily on what’s ahead of them.
+It’s recommended that you use microphones that can capture the primary audio source while leaving all other audio sources in the background.

 Now, let’s take a look at the audio gear you’ll need to capture great audio.